Why a Google Business Profile is critical to success

 #6.
 Competitive Advantage

-By showcasing unique selling points and offering a seamless customer experience, you can outperform competitors.
+Outperform your competitors by showcasing unique selling points and offering a seamless customer experience.

 - Highlight services, product categories, and specialties in your business description.